 Validation of at risk of poverty rates calculated using EUROMOD is presented in Table 4.10.
-For 2015, the simulated number of individuals below 40% of the median household disposable income is virtually the same as the value in the external statistics.
-On the other hand, the simulated proportion of individuals below 50% median household disposable income poverty line is 8% above the benchmark for 2015.
-At the same time the simulated number of people with income below 60% median household disposable income is simulated with 101% accuracy, while simulated share of population living with income below 70% of the median HDI is 4% higher than proportion reported in external data.
+For 2014, the simulated number of individuals below 40% of the median household disposable income is 2% lower than the value in external statistics.
+On the other hand, the simulated proportion of individuals below 50% median household disposable income poverty line is 5% above the benchmark for 2014.
+At the same time simulated number of people with income below 60% median household disposable income is simulated with 100% accuracy, while simulated share of population living with income below 70% of the median HDI is 2% higher than proportion reported in external data.

-The simulated share of people from different age groups living with income below 60% of the median HDI in income reference year 2015 is 91% for population aged 0-17, oversimulated by 11% for population aged 18-24, but 100% precise for the population aged 25-49 years old.
-The share of the population living with income below 60% of the median HDI is oversimulated by 4% for the population aged 50-64 years and by 7% for the population aged 65+.
+Simulated share of people from different age groups living with income below 60% of the median HDI in income reference year 2014 is 97% precise for population aged 0-17, oversimulated by 2% for population aged 18-24 and oversimulated by 1% for population aged 25-49 years old.
+The share of the population living with income below 60% of the median HDI is simulated with 100% accuracy for population aged 50-64 years, while for population aged 65+ it's undersimulated by 4%.